 Back in the days, Jordbruksnämnden ( a section of the government) dictated when you were allowed to sell semlor and how much they should cost.

 If you failed to follow these rules you could end up having to pay a hefty fine.
 In January 1952, the newspaper GT reported on a couple of bakers in Malmö who figured they’d get a jump start on the selling of semlor – only to have it backfire when the police came knocking.
 Today they selling of semlor is much less risky and you are free to enjoy them at your own time.
+And the Swedes take that freedom to heart and eat an approximate 20 million semla per year!

 How to eat a semla